motiz88/node-unix-access/README.md

 ### sync(path, permissions)

 Both arguments are of `String` type.
 Return value is of `Boolean` type.
+TypeError exception is thrown in case of incorrect type of aguments.

 Permissions may contain case-insensitive combination of `r`, `w`, and `x` characters.
 Any other characters will be stripped out.